-Figure 4.6: Benthic infauna biotopes of the Hornsea Three benthic ecology study area.
+Figure 4.6: Benthic infauna biotopes of the Hornsea Three benthic ecology study area (note the nearshore biotopes are considered holistically in paragraphs 4.1.4.83 to 4.1.4.86 and Figure 4.28).

 Table 4.2: Benthic infauna biotopes identified in the Hornsea Three benthic ecology study area, including a summary of the SIMPER results and geographic locations (see Figure 4.6).